 You’re Now Ready to Print!

-In this article, we’ve taken a tour through all the things you should be thinking about when preparing and sending documents to print.
+In this preparing to print guide, we’ve taken a tour through all the things you should be thinking about when preparing and sending documents to print.
 We’ve covered:

 - setting up your documents for print on the computer